-3 lecture hours/week:

-Lectures are organized into weekly learning modules, including both online lectures and in-person discussion.
-Students should review the online lectures in the week they are posted, and be prepared to discuss and apply the concepts presented during the weekly lecture sessions.
-Review of lecture material and attendance at lecture sessions should take approximately 6 hours per week.
+The course will be delivered using 3 lecture hours/week.
+Lectures are organized into weekly learning modules, including both lectures, assignments, and in-person project discussions.
+Students should review the uploaded material including the lecture slides in the week they are posted and be prepared to discuss and apply the concepts presented during the weekly lecture sessions.